UnknownLoop11/Tindog/README.md

 ## TinDog
-### A Tinder clone website created using HTML, CSS, and Bootsrap.
+### A Tinder clone website created using HTML, CSS, and Bootstrap.

 #### Run this website in your local system by cloning the repository and opening the index.html file in the browser.